anishasthana/git-workshop/README.md

 ## Acknowledgment

-This is an extension of <https://github.com/github-fun> work.
+This is an extension of <https://github.com/github-fun> and <https://github.com/AICoE/workshop-intern-bootcamp-git>